 (this information has been compiled for information found at: https://www.mouthhealthy.org)

-At Foothill Dental Care, we are more than willing to show your child how to the properly and safely brush their gums and teeth.
-It is recommended that you take your child to see the dentist as soon as your see teeth appearing.
+At Foothill Dental Care, we are more than willing to show your child how to properly and safely brush their gums and teeth.
+It is recommended that you take your child to see the dentist as soon as you see teeth appearing.
 Call (925) 961-5484 now to schedule an appointment at Foothill Dental Care in Livermore.